Follow TV Tropes

 • Rush'n Attack: Ex-Patriot.
 Yes, Konami simultaneously revived one of their mustiest IPs and shamelessly ripped off Shadow Complex all in one.

-• Salt and Sanctuary Essentially the product of Dark Soul's aesthetic (with the art style of The Dishwasher) , combat, and RPG elements; and Metroid's ability based exploration, platforming and general feedback loop.
+• Salt and Sanctuary: Essentially the product of Dark Souls' aesthetic (with the art style of The Dishwasher) , combat, and RPG elements; and Metroid's ability based exploration, platforming and general feedback loop.

 • The Sacred Armour of Antiriad is retroactively considered one of these.
 As a fun fact, it was released in the same year as Metroid, only a few months apart, and the games have by pure coincidence thematic overlap.

-• Samurai Jack: The Amulet of Time for Game Boy Advance is a transparent wholesale ripoff of both the GBA Castlevania and GBA Metroid games.
+• Samurai Jack: The Amulet of Time for Game Boy Advance is a transparent wholesale ripoff of both the GBA Castlevania and Metroid games.

 • Scurge: Hive is an early isometric perspective example.

-• Secret Scout in The Temple of Demise is a not-too-good one of these by Color Dreams.
+• Secret Scout in the Temple of Demise is a not-too-good one of these by Color Dreams..

 • Shadow Complex on Xbox Live Arcade has been described by pretty much every single reviewer as an (awesome) callback to Metroid and Castlevania.
 This was intentional: the developers have openly admitted to basing it on said games, and spent the entire first month of development playing them.
 Even the minimap in the top right corner looks eerily familiar.
 On top of that, the debut article about the game in Play Magazine mentions Super Metroid 17 times.
 On the first page.